toddmoy/old-toddmoy.com/source/work/grubmarket-checkout/index.md

 Based on order analytics, people nearly always chose Grubmarket Delivery.
 In addition, Grubmarket wanted to drive more users to choose that option.

 So, the new design preselects GrubMarket Delivery and deemphasizes the other options.
 It also preselects the earliest available delivery date.
-By using smart defaults, users who had to make two decisions before now need to make none.

 <figure>
   <figcaption>Revised shipping section.</figcaption>